Duo Multifactor Authentication

 Duo Registration Email

 Once you set up a mobile device or phone to log in with Duo, it may take up to 24 hours before multifactor authentication becomes active for your account.
-Once Duo multifactor authentication is active, you will be prompted to verify your identity using Duo each time you log in to an application that is protected by the university single sign-on system.
-Protected campus systems include OneUSG, iCollege and many others, but do not include the faculty and staff Office 365 email system at this time.
+Once Duo multifactor authentication is active, you will be prompted to verify your identity using Duo each time you log in to a Duo-protected service.

-When you set up a device to log in with Duo, you can pick from these options to verify your attempt to log in.
+When you set up a device to log in with Duo, you can pick from these options to verify your log in attempt:

 - Phone Call: A computer-generated call to your phone that includes a code for you to enter to approve your log in attempt.